ropensci-archive/roweb2/content/blog/2019-05-09-tradestatistics.md

 * _Organizing our R functions_: A new R package might be interesting for those who work with Economic Geography or Economic Complexity.
 We have well organized both R and Rcpp functions that can be used as a starting point to provide a package that computes different indexes such as the [Economic Complexity Index](https://en.wikipedia.org/wiki/Economic_Complexity_Index).

 * _Improving hightcharter and/or porting D3plus_: We're using the highcharter package for the dashboard.
 Please help me pressing  [Joshua Kunst](https://github.com/jbkunst/) to send highcharter for rOpenSci peer reviewing by giving RT to [this tweet](https://twitter.com/pachamaltese/status/1122972995138609158).
 Highcharter has a restricted license and at some point an alternative was to complete porting D3plus to R, and we are stuck with the htmlwidget resizing method.

+#### Help with the server costs

+If you would like to try DigitalOcean, you can try the [RStudio image](https://marketplace.digitalocean.com/apps/rstudio) and you will get 100 USD in credits for you and we get credits depending on how many users register with [the link [this](https://m.do.co/c/6119f0430dad) referral code.

+We also enabled [PayPal](https://www.paypal.me/tradestatistics) to get monetary support to cover server costs.